Kitchen Sink Buying Guide

 Keep your dishwasher location in mind when shopping for a new sink.
 The ideal dishwasher location depends on whether you're right-handed or left-handed.
 The key is to be able to hold dirty dishes with one hand while rinsing with the other and then placing them easily in the dishwasher.
 For double sinks, having the garbage disposal installed on the same side as the dishwasher increases efficiency.

 A sink with a standard radius has traditional rounded corners and interior edges.
 A tight radius sink has a much less rounded shape, while a zero radius sink has straight, 90-degree corners and edges.
 While a zero radius sink generally has a deeper basin, many prefer a tight radius sink, as it combines the modern look of a zero radius but is slightly easier to clean.

-- Most base cabinets come in standard widths; a 30-inch width or a 36-inch width are most common.
-The height of the cabinet can be customized, but 36 inches is average.
+Most base cabinets come in widths that accommodate the standard kitchen sink sizes.
+A 30-inch wide or a 36-inch wide cabinet are most common.
+The height of the cabinet can be customized, but 36-inches is average.
 A typical 33-by-22-inch sink will fill a 36-inch base cabinet.

 Deciding how many bowls you need is best determined by the size of your kitchen and what type of activities you'll most often perform in the sink.

 - Single bowl sinks offer plenty of space for large-diameter dishes and oversized pots.